 Washington, DC 20506

-Martin Scorsese, Academy Award winning film director, screenwriter, producer, actor, film historian and preservationist will deliver the 2013 Jefferson Lecture in the Humanities on April 1st at 7:30 PM at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Walter Isaacson, author of Steve Jobs, Einstein: His Life and Universe, CEO of the Aspen Institute, former Chairman of CNN, and managing editor of Time magazine will deliver the 2014 Jefferson Lecture in the Humanities on May 12th at 7:30 PM at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

 The annual lecture, sponsored by the National Endowment for the Humanities (NEH), is the most prestigious honor the federal government bestows for distinguished intellectual achievement in the humanities.